 The last time I made crackers, it was a bit if a cheat.
 I was making breadsticks, and just lopped off a bit of the dough to use for some little crackers.
-Crispy breadsticks sort of like crackers, since they're cooked until they're dry.
+Crispy breadsticks are sort of like crackers, since they're cooked until they're dry.
 So the recipe works both ways.
-But really, a lot of bread recipes make good crackers.

 The breadstick recipe is here.
 After you finish reading that, come back here for the rest of the instructions.